 Two piece bat

-- According to the NJ high school baseball bat regulations, ‘the bat will remain smooth from cap to knob. ‘
+- NJ high school baseball bat laws state that ‘the bat will stay smooth from cap to knob’ if it is used.

 What drop bat is required for high school?